Nuggets vs. Lakers: Odds, spread, over/under - Western Conference Finals Game 1

 Nuggets vs. Lakers Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup posted on different sportsbooks.
+Take a look at the odds, spread and over/under for this matchup listed at multiple sportsbooks.

 |Favorite